getrambo/apps-script-tutorial/README.md

 Congratulations!
 You are now using custom functions to save time and promote consistency in your content.

 ## Doing more with Google Docs

-If there was more time, you could learn how to customize Google Docs with Google Apps Script.
-Google Docs is an application similar to Microsoft Word.
+If there was more time, you could learn how to customize Google Docs (similar to Microsoft Word) with Google Apps Script.

 Below is an example of two functions added to the main menu that enable users to insert quoted text boxes (green) and code blocks (gray) similar to those found in Markdown.

+> Menu items insert preformatted empty boxes; users add text.

 ![text boxes](./images/30-docs-menu.png)